matthewslayton/matthewslayton.github.io/_pages/about.md

 #social: false  # includes social icons at the bottom of the page
 ---

 Matthew Slayton is a Postdoc in Neurology at the University of Chicago.
 He studies neural representation of memory using intracranial EEG and Transcranial Magnetic Stimulation (TMS).
+PhD at Duke University studying Mild Cognitive Impairment using RSA and fMRI.

 <ul class="social-media-list">
   <li><a href="https://twitter.com/mmmslayton" class="icon brands fab fa-twitter"><span class="label">Twitter</span></a></li>